thomaspinckney3/cs4501/Project4.md

 Please turn in:

   - Tag your code with "project4" when you are done
-  - Email your group's assinged TA and the course instructor letting them know you are done
+  - Email your group's assigned TA and the course instructor letting them know you are done
-  - As before, create data fixtures so that course staff can start your project with necesary database tables filled in with test data
+  - As before, create data fixtures so that course staff can start your project with necessary database tables filled in with test data
   - As before, provide user stories and unit tests accordingly.
   - As always, we expect ```docker-compose up``` to work out of box!